Do you have a veritable jungle that you want to transform into a garden paradise?

 Now you can really sit down and make a plan.
 Your garden is clear of mess, weeds and overgrown plants.
 You’ve spent a little time giving it a bit of TLC.
 Chances are, it’s still nowhere near your dream garden, but at least you can see what space you’ve got to work with.
 Take a look online for some garden design ideas, do a little window shopping, and make some sketches of the kind of things that you want.
 This is the perfect time to take some measurements too.

-If there are any more prominent features in your plan, get them done early, before you think about cleaning up properly or planting flowers.
+If there are any more prominent features in your garden paradise, get them done early, before you think about cleaning up properly or planting flowers.

 If you are relaying lawn, get this out of the way early in the year, once the frost has passed but before it’s too hot.
 Most flowers, shrubs, and trees are best planted in early spring too.
 Take a look at your designs and start planting a bit at a time.

 At all stages, it’s important to think ahead.
 You want your garden to last.
 You don’t want to spend every spring clearing a jungle.
 So, take your time to think about how much work you want to put in and how much time you can commit each week to tend to your garden.
+This habit helps you turn keep the garden paradise you worked so hard to create.
 Make sure you make it as easy as you need and don’t forget to weatherproof.
 You can also use this to get started for a possible future garden party!